Chapplication/chatty-friend/README.md

 ## 🍓 Raspberry Pi Installation Guide

 This guide covers setting up Chatty Friend as a headless smart speaker on a Raspberry Pi.
 You can execute these steps and get everything set up as you want, then duplicate the SD card to make additional units.
+Because of power failure issues I recommend using an industrial grade SD card but opinions on that are mixed.

 ### Prerequisites